| Report Type | Situational Assessment |

 | Languages Monitored | Georgian, Russian, English |

-| Next Update | March 2026 |
+| Next Update | April 2026 |

-Intelligence Sub-Reports
+What Intelligence Sub-Reports Are Available?

 Each sub-report provides deep-dive intelligence on a specific threat domain.
 Click through for operational assessments, risk metrics, and monitoring indicators.